-679 in DP 729635.
+By notice in the NSW Government Gazette on 2 October 2009 the then Minister for Lands appointed the Trust as Trustee of a portion of the "Outer Area" park, being Part Lot 679 in DP 729635.
 The land was previously under the control of the Council of the City of Sydney and was utilised for parking during race meetings.

-The decision of the Minister responsible for the Crown Lands Act provided a degree of legal certainty for the greyhound racing industry in terms of being able to provide parking for patrons and participants.
-The Minister responsible for the Crown Lands Act's decision ensures that the parking area is a defined area and cannot be expanded.
-The Minister responsible for the Crown Lands Act imposed conditions with the permits parking at race meetings.
+The decision of the Minister for Lands provided a degree of legal certainty for the greyhound racing industry in terms of being able to provide parking for patrons and participants.
+The Minister for Lands' decision ensures that the parking area is a defined area and cannot be expanded.
+The Minister imposed conditions with the decision; namely to maximise parking within the Complex and to landscape the outer area including installation of hard surface sports courts to provide some community benefit and provide a proper surface for parking.

+The Trust has approved a Licence Agreement with the GBOTA that permits parking at race meetings.
 The Agreement provides for GBOTA to pay an annual fee to cover the cost of maintenance of the area.
 The Agreement also provides for GBOTA to retain any income from parking fees.
-This arrangement will continue irrespective and independently of any lease agreement with GRNSW.

 GBOTA commissioned Tract to prepare conceptual plans for the development of the hard surface sports courts in the area.
 Following consultation with the Trust a Development Application was lodged.
 The Application was refused on the grounds that soil contamination issues would need to be addressed possibly including remediation work to the site.
 The Trust determined that the potential cost of further testing and remediation work would be prohibitively expensive proportionate to the original cost estimate for the work.
 The Trust Board resolved to incorporate the proposed work into the planning for the Southern Perimeter Project.
 The two projects share a common boundary and the draft plans for the two projects share overlapping features.
-The Trust resolution will provide for the broader funding options for the Southern Perimeter to incorporate the proposed installation of hard court playing surfaces.